matteomattei/matteomattei.github.io/_posts/2008-05-05-script-to-remove-trailing-tilde-from-temporary-files-opened-with-kate.md

 layout: post
 permalink: /script-to-remove-trailing-tilde-from-temporary-files/
 categories:
-  - Bash
+  - bash
-  - Linux
+  - linux
-tags:
-  - Tricks
+  - tricks
 ---
 Using kate as similar text editors, temporary files that have been saved present an annoying trailing tilde that I personally consider useless.
 I am used to be careful when I edit a file, so I don't need the *backups*.
 For this reason I developed this mini script in bash to remove temporary files from a folder.